srobo/competition-simulator/README.md

 - On the right is your text editor for modifying the `example_controller` code for example
 - At the bottom is your console
 - At the top are your general controls which include the time controls.
 Press the centre play button to run the simulation at normal speed.

+**Important:** Changes to the world must happen with the simulation paused at 0:00.
+If e.g. you move an object at a different time, rewinding back to the start will delete your changes.